tgqc/QView/readme.md

 * Will **write back** or move read messages to any queue.

 Much of the functionality could do with some polishing, and there is so much more we can do with the rich data model.
-See the roadmap section of the wiki for discussion on current effort and feautre requests.
+See the roadmap section of the wiki for discussion on current effort and feature requests.

 ###QView is functional.